 Take a camel on a joyride in Nikko Beach Nusa Dua

 Photo Credit - www.bernardbaliadvisor.com

 Would you like to try unusual things in Bali?
 Then, take a camel on a joyride on the beach with the white sands of Nusa Dua Bali and immerse yourself in the nature around it with the surrounding temples.
 The Camel Safari in Bali is as popular as an Elephant Safari.
-The Bali Camel Safari have packages that include lunch at the restaurant of Nikko Bali Resort or at seafood restaurant in Jimbaran.
+The Bali Camel Safari has packages that include lunch at the restaurant of Nikko Bali Resort or at a seafood restaurant in Jimbaran.
 On the back of these camels, the view is picturesque - you can even have a brief Middle-Eastern moment right here in Bali.
 There are many photogenic places for potential wedding photo shoots along the way and also chances to stop for some refreshing and complimentary drinks by friendly locals.

 Get Picnic on Bukit Teletubbies, Nusa Penida

 Another unusual thing to do in Bali is a picnic on Bukit Teletubbies.
 The name is a reference to the rounded green hills that were home to the fuzzy aliens from the children’s television program.
 During or just after the rainy season when the hills are a vivid green and most resemble the cutesy world of our gobbledygook-speaking space critters is the best time to visit there.

 You can also find nearby Halal food in Bali